 As both nation states look towards a possible solution, the pressures to view opposing disputants through a narrow lens is great for short-term success at home.
 The United States and China are faced with a complex trade dispute whereas the situation is difficult to comprehend.
 When looking at the current climate between both countries, specific focus must be made on the vast power dynamics, longevity of tariff increases, and outside influences.
 In negotiations several strategies may be needed to overcome a difficult impasse.

 As China and the United States try to leverage their own power during the negotiation, a vast attempt must be made to rise above differences in hopes of carving out a sustainable agreement.
 Throughout the 15-month trade dispute, both sides have failed to break the stalemate with a multi-pronged strategy.
-Initially the United States attempted to break concessions by temporarily halting tariff increases.
-This was short lived as China moved forward with raising duties on US $75 billion worth of US goods, with plans for further tariffs on December 15.
-Current analysis showcases that both nation state’s perceive power as limited which has fostered a strong orientation towards a competitive mentality.
+Initially the United States attempted to break concessions through a series of halting tariff increases.
+This was short lived as China moved forward with raising duties on US$75 billion worth of US goods, with plans for further tariffs on the 15th of December.
+Looking at the mixture of goal interdependence and distribution of power, specific regions of stimulus tend to influence how conflicts are perceived by both parties.
+Currently both nation states perception focuses on relative high power, competitive, and high interdependence, whereas specific issues such as dominance come into play.
+Currently both nation states are creating a climate of limited power.
+Current analysis showcases that both nation states have perceived their location in a particular region of the stimulus for over 15 months, therefore fostering a strong orientation towards a competitive mentality.
 In order to detach from this mentality, specific power neutrality strategies must be implemented.
 Creating an environment where power is expandable and resources are not limited, enables both parties to come to the table with a shared vision of finalizing a trade agreement between both nation states.
 Currently the power dynamics throughout the trade talks has been based on economic pitfalls, political influences, and domestic pressures for a hard ball approach.

 Political Considerations as a Timing Strategy: